Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Fake clues effectively misdirect to the wrong answer choices.
-Clue #1 describes a contact sport, which could apply to other sports, and clue #2 describes a sport involving horses, which clearly points to a different type of sport.
-However, clue #1 has a word count issue.
+Fake clues generally misdirect towards other answer choices, not 'Tennis'.
+Clue #1 involves navigating an obstacle course, which doesn't relate to 'Tennis', and clue #2 talks about teamwork, which, while partially true for doubles in 'Tennis', is more universally applicable to team sports like 'Volleyball', thus providing effective misdirection.
+However, they could be made more convincing by directly referencing aspects unique to the wrong choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices